This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for CBS at the top of the page.

 CBS makes money primarily through advertising on CBS Television Network, licensing of TV shows, fees charged to cable and satellite operators for carrying premium channels such as Showtime, and advertising revenues earned by its owned TV stations, radio business and billboards.

 Cable Networks are most valuable for CBS primarily due to their consistent revenue growth rate and high margins.

-Cable Networks revenues stood at around $2.07 billion in 2013 and the growth rate has averaged at around 10% for the past few years.
+Cable Networks revenues stood at around $2.2 billion in 2015 and the growth rate has averaged at around 9% for the past few years.
 Even though revenue figure is quite low compared to that for its other businesses such as CBS Network, Local Broadcasting etc., the expected growth is attractive.
-Given the demand for premium content, stability of subscription business and annual fee increases, we expect these revenues to grow to $3.6 billion by the end of our forecast period.
+Given the demand for premium content, stability of subscription business, newly launched streaming service and annual fee increases, we expect these revenues to grow to $3.5 billion by the end of our forecast period.